-Did your recent holiday shopping carry some kind of stress?
+Did your recent holiday shopping cause some stress?

 Did you agonize over finding the perfect gift for Mom who already buys herself everything?
 Are you waiting until the eleventh hour and hoping for the best?
 Are you nervous about a shipping deadline?
 Or maybe you were just more generous to your loved ones than your wallet could afford this year.